cthuynh91/mricoils/README.md

-# IsmrmSunrisePython
+# mricoils
-For the 2015 ISMRM Nuts &amp; Bolts Educational Course
+Forked from Phil Beatty's repository for an ISMRM course